-Figure A-1 describes the recommended sidewalk zones for Los Altos by street clasification.
+Figure A-1 describes the recommended sidewalk zones for Los Altos by street clasification. where public-right-of-way is available.
 The presence and width of each zone along a given sidewalk depends on the adjoining roadway type and transportation needs, surrounding land uses, and community needs and desires.